Sv443/FactorioTextPlateGen/README.md

 3. Open a terminal in the project directory (where the `package.json` file is) and run the command `npm i`
 4. Run `npm start` in the same directory to show the interactive prompt.
   Or:
   Register the global commands `textplategen` and `tpgen` by running the command `npm run global` in the project directory.
+  Or:
+  Execute one of the `start` files in the project directory. `start.bat` or `start.ps1` for Windows, `start.sh` for Linux and Mac.

 > [!NOTE]
 > You can also substitute the `npm` command with `pnpm` or `yarn` if you prefer those package managers.